Neowless/COMP5400CW1/README.md

 }
 ```

 The new fitness function refers to [`Question4/mouse_new.cc`](https://github.com/Neowless/COMP5400CW1/blob/main/Question4/mouse_new.cc) line 136-14.
+The fitness equals to the amount of cheese collected.

 ``` C++
 	// The EvoMouse's fitness is the amount of cheese collected.